plinioprado/plinioprado-js/README.md

 # Plinio Prado website

-Basic site using plain html, bootstrap and javascript
+Basic site using plain html, bootstrap and javascript for <http://www.plinioprado.com>.

+Refactored from the previous plinioprado-html to use Bootstrap 5 and split the content in muliple pages.